 You may have heard that doctors recommend 7-8 hours of sleep every day to keep your mind and body functioning at their peak.
-But more recently, another argument that is doing the rounds is, is it only the duration that matter?
+But more recently, another argument that is doing the rounds is, is it only the duration that matters?
 How about the quality of sleep?
 Many doctors today consider the ability to get a night’s worth of sound sleep to be a better indicator of health than the hours you spend sleeping.

 Sleep Duration –